kitabisa/responsible-disclosure/index.md

   </tbody>
 </table>

+Please note these are general guidelines, and reward decisions are up to the discretion of Kitabisa.

 ## Official Channels

 Please report security issues via **{{ site.email }}**, providing all relevant information.
 The more details you provide, the easier it will be for us to triage and fix the issue.

-The Kitabisa Security Team uses [this PGP key](/pgp.txt) to sign all security notifications and encourages others to use this key when sending sensitive information to us.
+The Kitabisa security team uses [this PGP key](/pgp.txt) to sign all security notifications and encourages others to use this key when sending sensitive information to us.

 <details>
 	<summary>PGP fingerprint: <code>{{ site.pgp_fingerprint }}</code></summary>